xx

 12) The Bride and Groom walk out and walk back for pictures.

-Tim’s family photos first, the Heather’s family, then Heather and Tim.
+Tim’s family photos first, then Heather’s family, then Heather and Tim.

 A CATHOLIC CEREMONY